ashmanq/javascriptEnumerationTraveller/README.md

 * is able to get a unique list of modes of transport

 # Run Tests
-To run the tests first install node modules:
+To run the tests first install the node modules:
 ```JavaScript
 npm install
 ```